Iran offers state assets to foreigners in investment drive

 Iranian officials impressed some foreign businessmen at the conference by talking more openly and frankly about the economy than they did during the sanctions years, when officials felt that disclosing information could weaken Iran's ability to defend itself against the sanctions.

-Nematzadeh gave relatively specific figures for Iran's foreign reserves on Friday, saying the central bank had between $115 billion and $125 billion, the sovereign wealth fund $20-25 billion, and Iranian government firms and organisations an additional $5-10 billion.
+Nematzadeh gave relatively specific figures for Iran's foreign reserves on Friday, saying the central bank had between $115 billion and $125 billion (£74 billion and £80.5 billion), the sovereign wealth fund $20-25 billion, and Iranian government firms and organisations an additional $5-10 billion.

 Much of this money has been frozen in overseas accounts by the sanctions; Komijani said blocked funds totalled about $29 billion.